 To reach the pool, you’ll need to follow a hiking trail through a lush canyon, making the entire experience of visiting one that will make you feel as though you somehow landed in a setting from the movie Avatar!

-I hope this list of incredibly unique places to visit in Texas inspired you to craft an itinerary that will get you exploring some of the lesser-visited sites in the Lone Star State.
+We hope this list of incredibly unique places to visit in Texas inspired you to craft an itinerary that will get you exploring some of the lesser-visited sites in the Lone Star State.
 Even though the entire state brims with plenty of more wonderful destinations, these are by far some of the most interesting of them all!

 © Family Road Trip